Vote for a strong team to ensure change

 What’s Happening?

-- Blindsiding the Community: Costly reports created without local input or even knowledge that the project is in progress, e.g. new flood mapping.
+- Blindsiding the community: Costly reports created without local input or even knowledge that the project is in progress, e.g. new flood mapping.

 - Predetermined Decisions: Council decisions are effectively made in advance, limiting access to balanced, objective analysis of alternative options.

-- Token Consultation: Feedback sessions are poorly advertised, brief, restricted, and often ignored.
+- Token consultation: Feedback sessions are poorly advertised, brief, restricted, and often ignored.
 Drop-in sessions scheduled during work hours.
 Often no experts are available to answer questions.

 - Community feedback ignored: Action is seen when judicial reviews are started.
 Little feedback about consultation outcomes.